dataluscorp/browser/toolkit/components/glean/docs/dev/preferences.md

 FOG will take all pings scheduled for upload and drop them on the floor, telling the Glean SDK that it was sent successfully.
-This is how you emulate "recording enabled but upload disabled" like developer builds have in Firefox Telemetry.
+This is how you emulate "recording enabled but upload disabled" like developer builds have in Datalus Telemetry.
 Defaults to 0.

 `telemetry.fog.test.activity_limit`